 Iran & Syria

 In Iran and Syria, the Kurds have also faced significant challenges, including political repression, forced assimilation, and denial of basic rights.
 Despite these obstacles, Kurdish political and cultural movements have persisted in their struggle for recognition and autonomy.

 Contemporary Kurdistan: A Region in Flux

 Today, the situation in Kurdistan remains complex and ever-changing.
-The Iraqi Kurds have achieved the greatest degree of autonomy, with the KRG functioning as a semi-independent entity, complete with its own government, military, and foreign relations.
-However, the dream of an independent Kurdish state remains elusive, as regional powers continue to resist Kurdish aspirations for self-determination.
+The Iraqi Kurds have achieved the greatest degree of autonomy, with the KRG functioning as a semi-independent entity with its own government, military, and foreign relations.
+However, the dream of an independent Kurdish state remains elusive as regional powers continue to resist Kurdish aspirations for self-determination.

-In Syria, the ongoing civil war has created new opportunities and challenges for the Kurds.
+The ongoing civil war in Syria has created new opportunities and challenges for the Kurds.
 The Democratic Union Party (PYD) and its armed wing, the People’s Protection Units (YPG), have carved out an autonomous region in northern Syria, known as Rojava.
-While they have been successful in defending their territory against the Islamic State and other hostile forces, the future of Rojava remains uncertain, given the complex web of regional and international interests at play.
+While they have successfully defended their territory against the Islamic State and other hostile forces, the future of Rojava remains uncertain, given the complex web of regional and international interests at play.